Vidaurre Point

 Vidaurre Point is the ice-free south extremity of Nelson Island in the South Shetland Islands, Antarctica, also the west entrance point of Bononia Cove and east entrance point of Dorticum Cove on the south coast of the island.
-The area was visited by early 19th century sealers.
-The feature was named by Chile.
+The area was visited by early 19th century sealers and the feature was named by Chile.

 Location

 Vidaurre Point is located at 62°21′15″S 59°02′55″W, which is 3.86 km east by south of Ross Point and 3.7 km west-southwest of Ivan Alexander Point.
 Chilean mapping in 1951 and British mapping in 1968.